 PICCOLO: Unlocking the Antarctic's Carbon Secrets

-Over the course of the 52 day PICCOLO cruise (Processes Influencing Carbon Cycling: Observations of the Lower limb of the Antarctic Overturning), they will be highlighting life aboard the ship, the challenges and joys of working in such an extreme environment and, most importantly, the impactful research being undertaken.
+Over the course of the 52 day PICCOLO cruise (Processes Influencing Carbon Cycling: Observations of the Lower limb of the Antarctic Overturning), they highlighted life aboard the ship, the challenges and joys of working in such an extreme environment and, most importantly, the impactful research being undertaken.

-The scientists on board are hoping to learn more about the biological, chemical and physical processes that draw carbon deep into the Southern Ocean.
+The scientists on board hoped to learn more about the biological, chemical and physical processes that draw carbon deep into the Southern Ocean.

 The seawater at the surface near Antarctica interacts with the atmosphere, absorbing carbon and losing heat.
 The carbon in this water is then altered by the miniature ocean plants and plankton, before descending to the ocean depths, carrying the carbon with it.
 By understanding more about this process, the researchers can improve models that make predictions about our future climate.
-They will make use of the latest technologies, such as ocean gliders and floats, to observe these processes in places that, until now, have been inaccessible and unstudied, like under the sea ice.
+They made use of the latest technologies, such as ocean gliders and floats, to observe these processes in places that were previously inaccessible and unstudied, like under the sea ice.

-The team will also drill holes in the sea ice to collect samples, as well as tagging seals with instruments which will continuously collect data about the ocean as they dive up and down through the water.
-The data will be sent back to scientists in real-time via satellite communication.
+The team also drilled holes in the sea ice to collect samples, and tagged seals with instruments which continuously collect data about the ocean as they dive up and down through the water.
+The data is sent back to scientists in real-time via satellite communication.

-The observations and data from this project will be fed into earth system models, to help make more accurate climate predictions.
+The observations and data from this project were fed into earth system models, to help make more accurate climate predictions.

 PICCOLO: taking stock